 Exploring the DART Service Area

-From neighborhood dives to hipster hangouts, DARTable Gems are the legendary locales, beloved cultural institutions, unique boutiques and other surprisingly delightful places that make our community a great place to be.
+From neighborhood dives to hipster hangouts, DARTable Destinations are the legendary locales, beloved cultural institutions, unique boutiques and other surprisingly delightful places that make our community a great place to be.
 And the best part?
 DART can get you there.

 Need weekend plans?
 Visit DART's Rider Insider Online Calendar to find the area's best events and activities accessible via rail or bus!

 Note: When planning an excursion, make sure service is available for all parts of your trip on the day and at the time you wish to travel.
 The information links on this page are provided as a service to our guests.
 Dallas Area Rapid Transit is not responsible for the content found on these sites.
 Bishop Arts District

 A true neighborhood, the Bishop Arts District in Oak Cliff has a funky, local atmosphere with whimsical, adventurous shopping.
 Its offerings range from jazz music to Aztec/Mayan food to unique stores like the Bishop Street Market and the Oak Cliff Mercantile.

 » Plan a trip to the Bishop Arts District.